1921 Stanley Cup Final: Game summaries

 Game four was played under eastern rules.
 The first period was scoreless.
 Skinner put Vancouver ahead early in the second but Boucher tied it up for Ottawa and the teams entered the third period tied 1–1.
 In the third, Skinner scored again and Cook scored to put Vancouver up by two goals.
 Broadbent scored for Ottawa a minute later.
 Vancouver held off the Senators to win the game and tie the series.

 In the fifth and deciding game, it was estimated that 12,000 attended and 3,000 were turned away.
 Skinner scored to put Vancouver up 1–0 after the first period.
 Darragh scored twice for Ottawa in the second period to put the Senators ahead with one period to play.
 With two minutes to play, Cook was body-checked by Eddie Gerard and retaliated.
 Cleghorn then decked Cook with a punch to the jaw and a free-for-all broke out, only ended by the police going onto the ice.
 The three were penalized and Ottawa finished the game with five players, while Vancouver finished with six.
 Ottawa held on to win the game 2–1 and the series and retained the championship.
 After the game, the teams exchanged sweaters and much of the Ottawas' equipment was taken away by souvenir hunters.

 Darragh led the Senators in scoring with five goals during the series, while goaltender Clint Benedict only allowed just 12 goals in the five games, earning a 2.40 goals-against average.
 Since all games were played in Vancouver, the three wins by the Senators meant they were the first team to win three road games in a Final series.
-Darragh had had to get special permission from his job with Ottawa Dairy Company, at the request of Ottawa mayor Frank Plant, to play in the final.
+Darragh had had to get special permission from his job with Ottawa Dairy Company, at the request of Ottawa mayor Frank H. Plant, to play in the final.
 Alf Skinner led the scoring for Vancouver with four goals.
 It was the final Stanley Cup series for Cyclone Taylor.

 Vancouver coach Frank Patrick remarked after the series: "You have the greatest team I have ever saw.
 Ottawa ought to be proud of those boys.
 Their defensive system is marvellous.
 They are better than the 'Little Men of Iron', the 'Silver Seven' or any other sextet I have ever watched.
 It was no disgrace to lose to that aggregation."